Meijun Chen

 About

-Meijun is the recipient of the 2024 CBDNA Mike Moss Diversity Conducting Study Grant, studying under Dr. Travis Cross and Professor Jerry Junkin at the University of California, Los Angeles.
-She was awarded the 2023 Johann Strauss Foundation Music Award, where she studied with Professor Toby Purser in Vienna, Austria, and won the Absolute First Prize in Conducting (Professional Category) at the 2023 UK International Music Competition.
-She has been selected as a Conducting Fellow for prestigious conducting masterclasses, including the 2024 Domaine Forget International Music Festival, (studying with Yannick Nézet-Séguin and Kensho Watanabe, working with Orchestre Métropolitain and Orchestre symphonique de Québec), the 2024 International Conductors Guild Conference in New York (studying with David LaMarche), the 2023 United States “Pershing’s Own” Army Band (studying with Dr. Emily Threinen and Colonel Bruce Pulver), and the 2023 University of Cincinnati College-CCM International Wind Festival, in conjunction with “The President’s Own” United States Marine Band and learned from Dr. Kelvin Holzman and Colonel Jason Fettig.
+Dr. Chen has been selected as a Conducting Fellow for prestigious conducting masterclasses, including the 2024 Domaine Forget International Music Festival, where she studied with Yannick Nézet-Séguin and Kensho Watanabe, collaborating with Orchestre Métropolitain and Orchestre symphonique de Québec; the 2024 International Conductors Guild Conference in New York, studying with David LaMarche; the 2023 United States “Pershing’s Own” Army Band Conductors Workshop, studying with Dr. Emily Threinen and Colonel Bruce Pulver; and the 2023 University of Cincinnati College-CCM International Wind Festival, in conjunction with “The President’s Own” United States Marine Band, where she studied with Dr. Kelvin Holzman and Colonel Jason Fettig.

 Teaching